‘Food Plot’ Venison Stew

 - Chicory, alfalfa and other green things

 Crazy, eh?
 Now there are a thousand different dishes you could come up with based on these ingredients, but I decided to develop what has become my go-to venison stew recipe.
 Almost everything in this bowl a) can be found in a deer food plot, and b) is easily available even in small, rural supermarkets.

-The secret to the stew is the sequence of when you put things in it, so you have everything cooked perfectly when you are ready to eat.
+The secret to this venison stew is the sequence of when you put things in it, so you have everything cooked perfectly when you are ready to eat.
 All stews are like houses: They require a foundation, rooms of flavor and accents of color and texture.

 You can take it Mediterranean and use barley or wheat berries, Italian chicories and a good olive oil, or make it Southern with some millet, dandelions and a good roasted peanut oil — mix and match to your liking.
 That’s the beauty of this stew.